You've beaten the first couple of major bosses, you've leveled up, and your character has gone from pathetic to useful. Things are looking up...

 Subverted in Total Annihilation : Kingdoms, which caused this to be viewed by some people as a negative trait, in spite of the fact that you are learning all four factions equally.

 Warcraft 3 does this several times, sometimes multiple per section.
 The most aggravating uses the same character, combining this trope with Bag of Spilling, in the change between the Human and Undead campaign.
 There Arthas goes from a max-level character with a collection of powerful artifacts and an Infinity+1 Sword to a level one character with a healing potion.
 He also loses the effect of the sword, despite it being a very important plot point that he is still using it.

-In Rhythm Thief And The Emperors Treasure, while you'll use Raphael/Phantom R most of the time, you will occasionally control Fondue, Marie, Charlie, or Vergier.
+In Rhythm Thief & the Emperor's Treasure, while you'll use Raphael/Phantom R most of the time, you will occasionally control Fondue, Marie, Charlie, or Vergier.
 Each of them also receives a bonus chapter starring them, with Charlie and Vergier sharing one.

 Role Playing Games

 Betrayal at Krondor: This happens a few times, actually, but the most egregious is the beginning of Chapter 5, when you lose Owyn for the first time and instead get Patrus, whose stats are...well, he's a very old man.

 Then again, as the story switches back and forth between the two groups, you don't really lose anyone for long.

 Ryu tours through two city-dungeons on his local continent before arriving at Winlan where the game switches over to Nina, who is at a much lower level, as she goes off on a quest unrelated to the Dark Dragons.
 And then you have to save her.